 \subsection{Importance}

 To test importance measure, I have used two sets for which importance of attributes should follow certain pattern.

-Each objects in \ti{DNA} set \cite{Noordewier1991} represent 60-residue DNA sequence in a way so that each consecutive triple of attributes encode one residue.
-Some of the sequences contain a boundary between exon and intron (or intron and exon\footnote{The direction of a DNA sequence is significant, so those are separate classes.}) and the objective is to recognise and classify those sequences.
-All sequences were aligned in a way that the boundary always lies between $30$th and $31$st residue; while the biological process of recognition is local, the most important attributes should be those in vicinity of the boundary.
+Each objects in the DNA set \cite{Noordewier1991} represent 60-residue DNA sequence in a way so that each consecutive triplet of attributes encodes one residue.
+Some of the sequences contain a boundary between exon and intron (or intron and exon\footnote{The direction of a DNA sequence is significant, so those are separate classes.}) regions of the sequence --- the objective is to recognise and classify those sequences.
+All sequences were aligned in a way that the boundary always lies between $30$th and $31$st residue; while the biological process of recognition is local, the most important attributes should be those describing residues in the vicinity of the boundary.

-Objects in \ti{Sonar} set \cite{Gorman1988} correspond to echoes of a sonar signal bounced off either a rock or a metal cylinder (a model of a mine).
-They are represented as power spectra, thus each next attribute corresponds to a consecutive frequency interval.
-This way, one may expect that there exist frequency bands in which echoes significantly differ between classes --- and this would manifest as a set of peaks in the importance measure vector.
+Objects in the Sonar set \cite{Gorman1988} correspond to echoes of a sonar signal bounced off either a rock or a metal cylinder (a model of a mine).
+They are represented as power spectra, thus each next attribute value corresponds to the signal power contained within a consecutive frequency interval.
+This way one may expect that there are frequency bands in which echoes significantly differ between classes, what would manifest as a set of peaks in the importance measure vector.

 For both of this sets, I have calculated the importance measure using $1000$ ferns of a depth $10$.
-As a datum, I have also calculated permutational importance measure using Random forest algorithm with $1000$ trees.
+As a baseline, I have used importance calculated using Random forest algorithm with $1000$ trees.

-The results are presented on Figure~\ref{fig:impDNA}~and~\ref{fig:impSon}.
-The importance measures obtained is both cases are consistent with the expectations based on the sets' structures --- for DNA, one can notice a maximum around attributes $90$--$96$, corresponding the actual cleaving location.
+The results are presented on Figure~\ref{fig:impDNA} and Figure~\ref{fig:impSon}.
+The importance measures obtained is both cases are consistent with the expectations based on the sets' structures --- for DNA, one can notice a maximum around attributes $90$--$96$, corresponding the actual cleavage site location.
 For Sonar, the importance scores reveal a band structure which likely corresponds to the actual frequency intervals in which the echoes differ between stone and metal.

-The both results are also qualitatively in agreement with those obtained from Random forest models.
-Qualitative difference comes form the completely different formulations of both measures and possibly the higher sensitivity of ferns resulting from its fully stochastic construction.
+Both results are also qualitatively in agreement with those obtained from Random forest models.
+Quantitative difference comes form the completely different formulations of both measures and possibly the higher sensitivity of ferns resulting from its fully stochastic construction.